Tamale Presby students appeal for library

 The statement said, “There must be a conscious effort to improve the quality of life of the citizens by providing direct support for the development of the creative and analytical skills through early childhood reading programmes targeted especially at building the literacy skills of children.”

-It said, “Government action in promoting literacy should be strengthened.
+It said, “Government's action in promoting literacy should be strengthened.
 Institutions and organisations must consider procuring reading books and support reading programmes.”

 It added that “As a country, we must invest in our people.
 Starting with early childhood reading and literacy development.
 We must demonstrate our commitment to building a nation that has its development successes grounded in the quality of the people who are at the forefront of this nation-building agenda”.